 Silicon Valley Investors Club (SVIC) is a global community of STEM professionals interested in making smarter investment and career decisions.

-I recently hosted renowned conflict journalist, author, TED speaker, and filmmaker Sebastian Junger to discuss his book Tribe: On Homecoming and Belonging, as well as his National Geographic documentary Hell on Earth, which looks at the Syrian civil war.
+A few years ago I hosted renowned conflict journalist, author, TED speaker, and filmmaker Sebastian Junger to discuss his book Tribe: On Homecoming and Belonging, as well as his National Geographic documentary Hell on Earth, which looks at the Syrian civil war.
 This is a two-part talk.
 The first part is about Junger’s book, and the second part is about his documentary (which you can find here).

 I’ve read Tribe twice.
 It’s an incredible book that talks about the struggle of finding belonging in our society and the importance that the feeling of belonging has to our psychological health.
 One of my favorite quotes of all time comes from this book.

 In 1915, an earthquake killed 30,000 people in Italy.
 Some towns lost almost their entire population.
 The earthquake didn’t discriminate on who to kill.
 Rich, poor, educated, and uneducated all died the same.
 A citizen from one of the ruined cities said, “An earthquake achieves what the law promises, but does not in practice maintain…the equality of all men.”

 Sebastian Junger’s talk covers the following topics: